preterag/pipecdn/docs/REPUTATION_SYSTEM.md

 1. **Ensure Consistent Uptime**:
    - Use a reliable internet connection
    - Consider using a UPS for power backup
-   - Run the node on a dedicated machine if possible
+   - Run the Pipe PoP node on a dedicated machine if possible

 2. **Plan Maintenance Carefully**:
    - Schedule maintenance during low-traffic periods